Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Methodology

 \subsection{Filtering new potential predictors}

-Figure~\ref{FIG1} shows our framework to discover new predictors using causal discovery algorithms.
-For all MLR models trained, we calculate the coefficient of determination $R^2$ for training, validation, and test sets.
-For each fold, we choose the model with the highest validation performance ($R^2$ and PCC), resulting in a set of 7 best models for analysis (Upper-right panel in Figure \ref{FIG1}).
-Summarizing the $R^2$ of all trained models allows us to identify the most generalizable MLR model as the MLR model with the best $R^2$ score on the validation TCs.
-Adding more predictors beyond the set of inputs in the most generalizable MLR model will lead to model overfitting on the training TCs.
-These variables make the MLR model less generalizable because they constitute spurious associations arising from autocorrelation, indirect effects, or common drivers.
-To ensure robustness across cases, the final causal variable list presented in subsequent sections is produced by aggregating the variables used by the 7 best models.
-Only predictors that appear in more than 3 out of 7 best models and are not part of the existing SHIPS developmental predictor list will be shortlisted as new candidate predictors (lower right panel in Figure \ref{FIG1}).
+Fig. ~\ref{FIG1} summarizes the causal feature selection and model evaluation framework.
+For all trained MLR models, we calculate the $R^2$ for training, validation, and test sets.
+For each cross-validation fold, we choose the model with the highest validation performance ($R^2$), resulting in 7 best performing models for analysis (upper-right panel in Fig. \ref{FIG1}).
+Comparing validation performance across all trained models allows us to identify the most generalizable MLR configuration.
+Adding more predictors beyond those chosen by the most generalizable MLR model will lead to model overfitting and make the MLR model less generalizable because they constitute spurious associations arising from autocorrelation, indirect effects, or common drivers.
+To ensure robustness across cases, the final causal variable list is obtained by aggregating and ranking the variables in the 7 best models.
+Only predictors that appear in at least four out of seven best models and are not part of the existing SHIPS developmental predictor list will be shortlisted as a candidate predictor (lower right panel in Fig. \ref{FIG1}).